Australia Garden Village: Hopes of re-commencement

-In 2015, the two development companies—Aomei and Fangxing (through its subsidiary Fuding)—jointly submitted a detailed master plan for the reconstruction of the Australian Villa project to the land and planning authorities.
+In 2015, the two development companies—Aomei and Fangxing (through its subsidiary Fuding)—jointly submitted a detailed master plan for the reconstruction of the Australia Garden Village project to the land and planning authorities.
 The Guangzhou Development Zone and the Huangpu District Bureau of Land Resources and Urban Planning reviewed the proposal and issued Planning Letter No. 140, approving the implementation of relevant zoning controls and community public facilities.
-On 30 October, hundreds of homeowners returned to the Australian Villa site.
+On 30 October, hundreds of homeowners returned to the Australia Garden Village site.
 At the gathering, Hu Yaozhi, chairman of Aomei, announced that Ping An Real Estate had been brought in as a new partner and would invest 2.5 billion yuan into the demolition and redevelopment of the project.
 Hu promised that homeowners would be able to move into their new residences within two years.

-In March 2016, the Guangzhou Development Zone and the Huangpu District Bureau of Land and Resources and Urban Planning held a coordination meeting with the two development entities and homeowner representatives to address longstanding issues related to the Australian Villa project.
+In March 2016, the Guangzhou Development Zone and the Huangpu District Bureau of Land and Resources and Urban Planning held a coordination meeting with the two development entities and homeowner representatives to address longstanding issues related to the Australia Garden Village project.
 At the meeting, all parties agreed to move forward with construction in accordance with Planning Letter No. 140.
 It was also agreed that the Australia-America Company would take the lead in the first phase of development, beginning with “Land No. 017.”
 Since no buildings had previously been constructed on Land No. 017, it was identified as the quickest and most convenient site to begin redevelopment.
 The plan called for the construction of approximately 11 residential buildings on this parcel, intended to house more than 1,000 homeowners.